pleasecmd/please/README.md

 echo "Please is amazing" | please lolcat
 ```

+## Documentation

+Refer to our [wiki](https://github.com/pleasecmd/please/wiki) on GitHub for more information, documentations and details.

 ## Notes

 Please is a highly experimental tool.
 It is in alpha stages.